dreamcatcher-tech/network/Inbox/2025-01-30 0752 unrolling method args.md

 ```

 The standard for napps should be this files array, and we can send all that using multipart form data.
 Basically anything that is binary should be sent as a file.

+So if we made a format that allowed for functions to be passed in, for napps ?

+The napps action interpreter would process these.

+we need not have payload ?
+payload could be always an array, which represents args ?
+If payload was not an array, then it is a single object arg.

+Issue is if the payload arg needs to be an array ? in this case we'd need to put it inside an array ?